49handyman/EquihashNompPool/README.md

 ```
 May 6, 2022

-Starting to clean up and the hacked up js code and extra repositories not needed.
+Starting to clean up hacked-up js code and extra repositories not needed.

 Warning - Grafana Dashboards, prometheus scrapers, and influxdb is not included